Breads & Doughs

 Day 1: Making your Sourdough Starter

-• Combine 1/2 cup (2oz/60g) of whole wheat flour and 1/4 cup +2 tablespoons (3oz/86g) of water in a large sealable glass jar.
+• Combine ½ cup (2 oz/58 g) of whole wheat flour and ¼ cup +2 tablespoons (3 fl oz/ 90 ml) of water in a large sealable glass jar.
 Mix with a fork until smooth; the consistency will be thick and pasty.
-Cover loosely with plastic wrap or small cloth, and let it rest in a warm spot, for 24 hours.
+Cover loosely with a small cloth or kitchen paper, and let it rest in at room temperature in a warm spot, for 24 hours.

 *Tip: I recommend using an electric scale when making and working with sourdough as precision is important.

 • Remove and discard approximately half of your starter from the jar.
-I did this by eyeballing it each time and it worked just fine.
-The texture will be stretchy and bubbly.
+I did this by eyeballing it each time and its works perfectly.

-• Feed it with a 1/2 cup (2oz/60g) of all-purpose flour and 1/4 cup +1 tablespoon (2oz/60g) of water in the jar.
+• Feed it with a ½ cup (2 oz/58 g) of all-purpose flour and ¼ cup +1 tablespoon (2 fl oz/60 ml) of water.
 Mix with a fork until smooth.
-The texture should resemble thick-ish batter or yogurt at this point, so add more water if needed.
-Cover loosely, and let rest in your warm spot for another 24 hours.
+The texture should resemble thick-ish batter at this point.
+It will not normally have any bubbles at this stage.
+Scrape down the starter off the sides of the jar, cover loosely, and let rest in your warm spot for another 24 hours.

-• Repeat the feeding process outlined on Day 3 (remove and discard half of the starter, and feed it with 1/2 cup (2oz/60g) of all-purpose flour and 1/4 cup +1 tablespoon (2oz/60g) of water.
+• Repeat the feeding process outlined on Day 2 (remove and discard half of the starter, and feed it with 1/2 cup (2oz/60g) of all-purpose flour and 1/4 cup +1 tablespoon (2oz/60g) of water.
 As the yeast begins to develop, your starter will rise, and bubbles will form on the surface and throughout the culture.
-When the starter falls, it’s time to feed it again.
+During the first week of feeding put starter into a clean jar with when you see fit.
+Continue to cover with kitchen paper up until day 7.

 *Tip: Place a rubber band or piece of masking tape around the jar to measure the starter’s growth as it rises.